aariani/GBS-preprocess-tools/README.md

 3. **Quality trimming**: This step trim the reads based on a 5bp sliding window analysis, averaging the quality over the sliding window.
 When the average quality drop below a specified cut-off the reads are trimmed;

 4. **RE remnant site**: This step check for the presence of the RE remnant site(s).
-Only the reads that start with the RE remnant site(s) will be kept.
+Only the reads that start with the RE remnant site(s) will be kept;

 Only the reads that pass all the 4 steps will be kept for further analysis.

 This program is able to preprocess multiple files at once.
 Just be sure that samples have the same barcode in all the sequencing runs.
-In case of replicated samples (i.e. the same genotype with different barcodes) they will be merged in a single file.
+In case of replicated samples (i.e. the same genotype with different barcodes) they will be merged in a single file if they have the same name in the barcode file.

 ==================================================================================

 ## Download this repo

-For clone this folder to your computer first you need to install git.
+For downloading this folder to your computer first you need to install git.

-Let us assume you want to clone this repo into a directory named `proj`, you will need to open the terminal and type:
+Let's assume you want to clone this repo into a directory named `proj`, you will need to open the terminal and type:

     mkdir proj
     cd proj